-- Performing a delete or format operation will delete the extracted sample subjects in built-in camera memory.
-After deleting the extracted sample subjects, you can download them from the Dynamic Photo website (http://dp.exilim.com/) and restore them to built-in camera memory. - Note that the extracted sample subjects include some subjects that cannot be created using the Dynamic Photo feature of this camera.
+- Performing a delete or format operation will not delete the extracted sample subjects in built-in camera memory. - Note that the extracted sample subjects include some subjects that cannot be created using the Dynamic Photo feature of this camera.

 Creating a Dynamic Photo Image